Elastic Bayesian Model Calibration: Dynamic Material Model Calibration

-Furthermore, Figure~\ref{fig:ta_pairplot} presents a pairwise plot of the posterior distribution samples of the calibrated EoS parameters for Ta with the elastic approach.
-The posteriors are well concentrated within the parameter space and the medians compare to those found in \cite{brown2018}, with a reduced uncertainty around the same parameter values.
-It should be remarked that the elastic FDA calibration approach does not involve any likelihood scaling.
+Furthermore, Figure~\ref{fig:ta_pairplot} presents a pairwise plot of the samples from the posterior distribution of the calibrated EoS parameters for Ta with the elastic approach.
+The posterior distributions are well concentrated within the parameter space and the corresponding posterior medians compare to those found in \cite{brown2018}, with a reduced uncertainty around the same parameter values.
+It should be remarked that the elastic FDA calibration approach does not involve any likelihood scaling as in \cite{brown2018}.
 To assess the calibration further, we compared the posterior estimates of the EoS to those reported in the literature for the Vinet model.
 Figure~\ref{fig:vinet} presents a plot of the pressure versus density Vinet curve, with a 95\% credible interval generated from the elastic calibration shown in red.
 The blue curve corresponds to the loading path determined analytically by using the standard techniques in the dynamic materials community as described in \citep{brown2014}.
 The dashed curve is the state of the art theoretical calculation given by \cite{greef:2009}, which has been used to simulate these types of Ta experiments.
 The posterior estimate of the curve from the elastic calibration lies just above the theoretical calculation and below the analytical result, which corresponds with what is expected when using the analytic analysis \citep{kraus:2016}.
-The estimates of the physical parameters resulting from the calibration tend to agree well with those from previous work and provide uncertainty quantification.
+The estimates of the physical parameters resulting from the elastic BMC are similar to those from previous work.